-Where are Breast Implants Placed?
+Where are the Breast Implants Placed?

 There are three different placements for breast implants: under the muscle, over the muscle and dual plane.
-Under the muscle is the preferred location for the implant as it generally results in more stable implant that is less likely to cause complications like ptosis.
+Under the muscle is the preferred location for the implant as it generally results in a more stable implant that is less likely to cause complications like ptosis.
 It is also associated with more natural look surgical results.

 Breast Augmentation Procedure